Short Answer (quick read).

 But what should you choose, VPS or web hosting?
 What suits you most?

-Due to its simplicity, shared hosting is very suitable if you have little or no technical knowledge.
+Due to its simplicity, the sharing solution is very suitable if you have little or no technical knowledge.
 It is very simple to use.
 The web hosting company takes care of all technical matters so that you can enjoy your site(s).

 Do you have a simple website without too much fuss?
 Some images, but no huge amounts?
 No web shop with a lot of products?
-Then shared hosting is an excellent choice.
+Then the shared system is an excellent choice.

-If there aren’t too many visitors to your site, then shared hosting is totally fine.
+If there aren’t too many visitors to your site, then the sharing technology is totally fine.

 Small budget?
 Shared hosting is the cheapest solution for any website.